bitovi/academy/src/advanced-typescript/04-mapped-types/mapped-types.md

 - Defines the type of the property

-One thing to be aware of with defining types using index signature is the value may or may **not** be there, but typescript makes it seem as though it’s always present.
+One thing to be aware of with defining types using index signature is the value may or may **not** be there, but TypeScript makes it seem as though it’s always present.

 ```ts
 const bag: Bag = {